CombatExtended-Continued/CombatExtended/README.md

 - RNG death on downed has been disabled.
 No more wimp visitors dying from one squirrel bite.
 - Body part coverage has been overhauled.
 Torso shots are significantly more likely to hit a vital organ.
 - Limbs are overall tougher.
 - Bleed rates of internal organs are *significantly* higher.
-Someone shot in the heart or lung will only have a few hours before bleedout and requires immediate medical attention.
+Someone shot in the heart or lung will only have a few hours before they bleed out and require immediate medical attention.
 - Internal organs continue bleeding when destroyed.

 **Stabilizing**